I am applying to the Festivals Investment Scheme but I can’t see it in my dropdown menu

 Yes, your application is an indication of the programme and activity you intend to run.
 You may indicate sources of income as either confirmed or pending.
 It is helpful in assessing your application to know when you will expect to hear about pending items in your application.

-Our festival was established in 2010 and we’ve run six festivals consecutively up to 2015 but took a year off in 2016.
-Do we qualify for Band C as there was a year gap between our festivals?
+Our festival established in 2010 and we've run six festivals consecutively up to 2015 but we took a year off in 2016.
+Do we qualify for Band C as there was a year between festivals?

-As long as you have evidence that your festival ran for five years consecutively and that your organisation has been established for five years, you will be eligible to apply for Band C. The break of a year has not affected the organisations history of having produced five consecutive festivals.
+As long as you can give evidence that your festival ran 5 years consecutively and that your organisation has been established for 5 years, you will be eligible to apply for Band C. The break of a year has not affected the organisations history of having produced five consecutive festivals.

 When my application is assessed can I get feedback?